Father Samuel Slocum

-Summary of Sexual Abuse Allegations against Father Samuel B. Slocum:
+Summary of Sexual Abuse Allegations against Father Samuel Slocum:

-Father Samuel B. Slocum testified before the Grand Jury in September 2017, detailing his days as a priest in the Diocese of Erie.
-Previous to his 2017 testimony, a jury found him guilty of the crimes of concealment of the whereabouts of a child and corruption of minors in 2012.
+Father Samuel Slocum was ordained a priest in 1980, who served in multiple parishes in the Diocese of Erie.
+In 2018, he was named publicly as accused in the PA Grand Jury report.
+He had testified before the PA Grand Jury in September 2017, detailing his days as a priest in the Diocese.
+Previous to his 2017 testimony, a jury had found him guilty of the crimes of concealment of the whereabouts of a child, and corruption of minors in 2012.

 Slocum testified that in 1980 he had been reported to Monsignor Heberlein by a fellow priest for an alleged inappropriate relationship with a 14-year-old girl.
 In this same year, Slocum also recalled having a relationship with a 16-year-old boy.
 He testified that he would not call his relationships with these children inappropriate.
 He said that he did get some sort of emotional or sexual gratification from relationships with children, however.